What you'll study

 Application Guidance

-Once you have filled out an expression of interest online, a member of our admissions team will contact you with an invitation to apply.
-You will be asked to submit an audition form with digital self-tapes, no more than 2 minutes each, performed in English.
+When you submit your online application, you will be asked to submit an application form with digital self-tapes, no more than two minutes each, performed in English:

-2. In addition to steps 1 and 2, dependent on your faculty, you must also submit:
+In addition to steps 1 and 2, dependent on your discipline, you must also submit a work example.
+Below are some examples of what you may wish to include:

-c.
-Multi discipline artists are encouraged to apply, if you are a director/playwright/actor/composer for example you will submit materials that give a sense of your work in each area.
+• Multidisciplinary artists are encouraged to apply: if you are a director/writer/composer, for example, you may submit materials that give a sense of your work in each area.

-In all cases, the selection panel will look for a high degree of explicit ability, of self-motivation and criticism with an informed enthusiasm capable of sustaining you within the more rigorous and challenging conditions of the MFA programme.
+In all cases, the selection panel will look for ability, self-motivation and criticism with an informed enthusiasm capable of sustaining you within the MFA programme’s highly rigorous and challenging conditions.

 Interview

-If successful at Stage 1, applicant is invited to attend a live online interview.
-The outcome will either be an offer made or application unsuccessful
+If successful at Stage 1, the applicant is invited to attend a live online interview.
+The outcome will either be an offer made or an application unsuccessful.

 Funding and Financial Support